Free IBEW Aptitude Practice Test

 How Long Does the IBEW Aptitude Test Take?

-The IBEW aptitude test has two timed sections: 33 algebra and math questions in 46 minutes, and 36 reading comprehension questions in 30 minutes.
-Total testing time is approximately 1 hour and 20 minutes, not including check-in time.
+The IBEW aptitude test has two timed sections: 33 algebra and math questions in 46 minutes, and 36 reading comprehension questions in 51 minutes — 97 minutes of testing in total.
+JATCs tell applicants to plan on roughly 2.5 hours at the test center (about 3 hours including check-in), per the Chattanooga JATC and Raleigh-Durham JATC test-day instructions.

 Can You Retake the IBEW Aptitude Test?